jasonlarkin/qgml/docs/source/examples/genomics_application.rst

-# Chromosomal Instability QCML Implementation Summary
+# Chromosomal Instability QGML Implementation Summary

 ## **Overview**

-We have successfully extracted the mathematical models from the chromosomal instability paper and implemented them as extensions to your existing QCML framework.
+We have successfully extracted the mathematical models from the chromosomal instability paper and implemented them as extensions to your existing QGML framework.
 This creates a comprehensive quantum machine learning system for genomic analysis.

 ## **Mathematical Models Extracted**